pqabelian/abelian-sdk-java-v2/abel4j-demo/README.md

   SubmitSignedRawTx
   TrackSpentCoins
 ```

-As shown above, run `bin/abel4j-demo` without any arguments will list all the available demos.
+If running `bin/abel4j-demo` without arguments, it will list all available demos.

 ### 1.3.
 Test native library

-The Abelian SDK for Java depends on a native library `libabelsdk` built from the Abelian SDK for Go.
-The native library binaries for all supported platforms (`libabelsdk.so.x` for Linux,`libabelsdk.x.dylib` for macOS) are already included in the SDK jar file `abel4j-x.y.z.jar`.
+The Abelian SDK for Java depends on a native library `libabelsdk` which currently built from the Abelian SDK for Go.
+The binaries for this native library are included in the SDK jar file abel4j-x.y.z.jar.

-As of the time of writing, the native library is built for the following platforms:
+As of the time of writing, the platform compatibility is as follows:
 - Linux x86
 - Linux arm64
 - MacOS x86
 - MacOS arm64 (Apple Silicon)

 The SDK jar file contains all the above native libraries for the supported platforms.
 When you run the demos, the SDK will automatically load the native library compatible with your platform.

 Run the following command to test if the native library included in the SDK jar file is compatible with your platform.